The word yoga means ‘to unite’, what are we aiming to ‘unite’?

 Perhaps it’s the abstract nature of dyslexia, or the fact that, unlike some other learning differences, dyslexia reflects directly on teaching.
 Is it fear of labelling a child?

 It is suggested that there are, at least, three elephants in every classroom!
 The analogy of an elephant seems particularly pertinent; I’ve often seen the scientific study of dyslexia likened to blind men ‘looking’ at an elephant.
 They each experience a different aspect and are convinced they have the full story.
-The truth is; it’s different for every individual but there are some common characteristics.
+The truth is; it’s different for every individual (due to genetic and environmental factors) but there are many common characteristics.